 While traditional pest control typically involves routine application of pesticides, IPM uses simple strategies to make a building less hospitable to pests.
 Fixing leaks, patching holes and crevices, and maintaining garbage areas deprive pests of basic necessities: food, water and shelter.
 Plus, IPM improves overall building conditions and exposes residents and pets to fewer risks.

 Perform routine maintenance.
 Building staff can handle many of the repairs and upgrades that prevent infestations.
 For instance, sealing cracks and holes and installing escutcheon plates and door sweeps help keep out rodents and insects.
 Using pea gravel to separate landscaping from the building foundation can discourage burrowing.
+Train workers to recognize and reports signs of pests, such as rat/mouse droppings, gnaw marks on trash cans, burrows or other signs of pest activity.
+Because some pests, such as rats, generally come out at night, conduct periodic nighttime inspections of the entire building.

 Control garbage areas.
 Garbage cans should have tight-fitting lids, and they should be positioned away from the walls, 6″ off the floors.
 Storage areas for garbage and recycling should be clearly labeled and large enough to store three days’ worth of garbage between pick-ups.
 Use heavy-duty plastic bags (at least 1.9 mm thick), tied tightly to prevent leaks and spills.